-If your eyes are wandering you’re clearly communicating lack of interest.
-Checking your phone while having a conversation is showing lack of respect and is the fastest way to send them to someone else.
+If your eyes are wandering you’re clearly communicating a lack of interest.
+Checking your phone while having a conversation is showing a lack of respect and is the fastest way to send them to someone else.

 Every part of a good customer experience is designed to help them move closer to finding suitable solutions to fixing their problems and/or achieving their dreams.
 This is true wherever you interact with potential customers, inside or away from your business.